Optimality of the pretty good measurement for port-based teleportation

-I would like to thank Christian Majenz, Connor Paul-Paddock, and Michael Walter for valuable discussions and helpful feedback.
-I also appreciate the hospitality of the Gurtman-Oppenheimer Residence and Ziskeit, where most of this work was completed.
+\paragraph*{Acknowledgments.} I would like to thank Christian Majenz, Connor Paul-Paddock, and Michael Walter for valuable discussions and helpful feedback.
+I am also grateful to the anonymous referee for useful comments on an earlier version of this manuscript, and permission to reproduce their proof of \Cref{lem:support-vector-psd}.
 This research was partially funded through the Army Research Lab CDQI program.